fazim07/deaths_gender/README.md

 ## Overview

+This paper aims to explore the relationship between male homelessness and mortality rates across age groups, focusing on causes of death related to homelessness in Toronto from the years 2017- 2023.
+The hypothesis suggests that younger homeless males (<20 and 20-39) may have higher mortality rates due to harsh living conditions, limited healthcare access, and increased vulnerability.
+The results indicate that while male homeless mortality rates are generally higher than reported female death tolls, the most affected age demographic is the 40-59 age range rather than the hypothesized age group.

 This repository contains data, code and a paper that analyze the trends in the cause of deaths, age, and genders of people who are facing homelessness.
-The dataset used for analysis was retrieved from Open Data Toronto, under the package[.
+The dataset used for analysis was retrieved from Open Data Toronto, under the package https://open.toronto.ca/dataset/deaths-of-people-experiencing-homelessness/ .

 ## File Structure